TopRated-A/Next-blog/posts/post5.md

 *Note: Conjunctivitis is easily spread through contaminated water, so avoid watery settings such as pools, hot tubs, water parks, and lakes.
 In addition, chlorine and other chemicals in treated water can exacerbate eye irritation.*

-A comprehensive list of precautionary measures can be found here: [CDC Conjunctivitis Prevention](https://www.cdc.gov/conjunctivitis/about/prevention.html){: target="\_blank"}.
+A comprehensive list of precautionary measures can be found here: [CDC Conjunctivitis Prevention](https://www.cdc.gov/conjunctivitis/about/prevention.html)

 # See a Specialist